Silfred/Silfred/README.md

       <br />
       string memory Languages = "Solidity, C#, HTML and still learning Cadence";
       <br />
-      bool AreYouHandsome = "Both froom the in and outside";
+      bool AreYouHandsome = "Both from the in and outside";
       <br />
     }
     <br />